Combarelles Cave, Les Eyzies de Tayac

 The few drawings depict animals whose outlines were highlighted in black.

 The Magdalenian artists represented horses alone or in groups, but also mixed with other animal species such as bison, mammoths, cave bears, cave lions, reindeer, ibex, rhinoceros and Bovidae.

 An extremely diverse bestiary!

-The animals are mainly depicted in life size – however, sometimes there is just the head .
+The animals are mainly depicted in life size; sometimes there is just the head .

-However, they are still produced with a surprising degree of precision and realism which leave no doubt about the animals identification.
+However, they are still produced with a surprising degree of precision and realism that leave no doubt about the animals identification.

 Traces of pigments indicate that the engravings were originally painted.

-This clearly indicated that they were domesticated!
+This clearly indicated that Cro-Magnon Men had domesticated horses!

 There is also a mammoth represented with signs (2 brackets inclined towards each other) on his flanks.

 These signs could either be the seal of the artist or a seal of ownership?